-As described in discussion VIII.a) above, the proposed project would not result in the generation of GHGs.
-Therefore, proposed project would not conflict with plans, policies, or regulations adopted for the purpose of reducing GHG emissions, and the proposed project would have no impact.
+As described in discussion VIII.a) above, the proposed project would not result in the generation of GHGs and the proposed project would be consistent with the applicable strategies from the GHG Reduction Plan Update.
+The proposed project would not conflict with plans, policies, or regulations adopted for the purpose of reducing GHG emissions.
+Therefore, the proposed project would have no impact.

 ENVIRONMENTAL ISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact IX.
-HAZARDS AND HAZARDOUS MATERIAL S - Would the p roject: a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? Х b) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment? Х c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? Х d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment?
-X e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard for people residing or working in the project area? Х f) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? Х a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials?
+HAZARDS AND HAZARDOUS IX.
+HAZARDS AND HAZARDOUS MATERIALS - Would the project: a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? Х

+ENVIRONMENTAL ISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact b) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment?
+X c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school?
+X d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment?
+X e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard for people residing or working in the project area?
+X f) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? Х g) Expose people or structures, either directly or indirectly, to a significant risk of loss, injury or death involving wildland fires? Х a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials?